-Even if you’ve done everything right so far and have the education that is needed in an industry, many employers still like to see relevant job experience.
+Let’s say you’ve done everything right so far and have the education that is needed in an industry.
+Many employers still like to see relevant job experience.
 This is where an internship or job shadow can come in handy.
 An internship can be a great way to get your foot in the door in an overcrowded market.
 If you have the ability to start an internship while you’re still in college, that’s even better.
 However, if you’ve already graduated and find yourself in the ranks of the underemployed or unemployed, this might be a great way to take a step in the right direction.
 There are many ways to find relevant internships.
-Intern Match is an internet based option that can link you to hundreds of jobs and internships in your area and also provides resources such as resume samples for specific positions and career fair listings.
+Intern Match is an internet based option that can link you to hundreds of jobs and internships in your area.
+It also provides resources such as resume samples for specific positions and career fair listings.

 5. Nail the Interview

 There is a lot of resource material available on this subject.
 There are some general guidelines about good interview practices and etiquette as well as some helpful ways to think more like your prospective employer.

 There are some basic best practices like being on time and dressing to make a good first impression.
 However, there are also a few things that many job seekers forget, like:

 - sending the interviewer a thank you note